 All applicants must submit by the deadlines noted above:

-- Princeton's Supplement to the Common Application.
-In addition to the Common Application, all applicants must submit the Princeton Supplement online as part of the Common Application, or if you have no access to a computer, use this downloadable PDF.
+- Princeton's writing supplement to the Common Application.
+If applying through the Common Application, all applicants must submit the writing supplement online as part of the Common Application.

-- A Secondary School Report (SSR) and transcript.
-Please ask your high school counselor or other school official to complete and submit an SSR form along with an official transcript.
-This form is available online as part of the Common Application or separately as a downloadable PDF.
+- A School Report (SR) and transcript.
+Both are available from the Common Application and Universal College Application website.
+Please ask your high school counselor or other school official to complete and submit the SR form along with an official transcript.

-- Two teacher references.
-Please ask two of your teachers to complete and send the Teacher Reference Forms.
+- Two teacher recommendations.
+Please ask two of your teachers from different academic areas of study to complete and send the teacher recommendation forms available on the Common Application and Universal College Application site.
 Choose teachers from two different areas of study.
-These two forms are available online as part of the Common Application or separately as a downloadable PDF.

 - SAT Reasoning Test or ACT.
 Early action applicants are strongly encouraged to complete their SAT and ACT tests before the Nov.
 1 deadline.
 Regular decision applicants should take the SAT Reasoning Test by the January test date or take the ACT with Writing by the December date.
 Learn more about standardized testing for admission.